World News | Biden, Xi Hold 'candid and Constructive' Discussion on Bilateral, Regional and Global Issues During Phone Call: WH | LatestLY

 Notably, the last phone call between the two leaders was in July 2022.
 The call highlights the importance of intense diplomacy to manage tensions and prevent unintended conflict, a senior administration official told reporters ahead of the call between the two leaders.

-"They reviewed and encouraged progress on key issues discussed at the Woodside Summit, including counter-narcotics cooperation, ongoing military-to-military communication, talks to address AI-related risks, and continuing efforts on climate change and people-to-people exchanges,” it added.
+He said that the two leaders encouraged continued progress on issues discussed at the Woodside Summit, including counter narcotics cooperation, ongoing military to military communications, talks to address artificial intelligence related risks, and continuing efforts on climate change and people to people exchanges, Kirby said.

 The two leaders welcomed ongoing efforts to maintain open channels of communication and responsibly manage the relationship through high-level diplomacy and working-level consultations in the weeks and months ahead, including during upcoming visits by Secretary Yellen and Secretary Blinken, said the readout of the call.